liflab/beepbeep-3-book/markdown/advanced/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/basic/WithoutPump.java#L35)

-Here, we pull events from a `QueueSource`, which we then push into the `Print` processor to display them on the console.
+Here, events are pulled from a `QueueSource`, which are then pushed into the `Print` processor to display them on the console.
 Since the only way for a processor to push events downstream is to be pushed events from upstream, `source` cannot be asked to push events to `print`.
 For the reverse reason, `print` cannot be asked to pull events from `source`.
-The only way to make these two objects interact is by the hand-written `while` loop, which acts as a "bridge" between an upstream chain that works in pull mode, and a downstream chain that works in push mode.
+The only way to make these two objects interact is by the hand-written `while` loop, which acts as a "bridge" between an upstream chain working in pull mode, and a downstream chain working in push mode.

 While the loop works well in this example, the fact that the link between `print` and `source` is done outside of BeepBeep's objects has a few negative implications:

 - The upstream and downstream parts are two separate groups of processors that are completely unaware of each other.
 Since they are not a continuous chain of processors, they cannot be encapsulated in a `GroupProcessor` and passed to other processors.
-This also breaks the traceability chain, meaning that is becomes impossible to trace an output event back to one or more input events.
+This also breaks the traceability chain, meaning that it becomes impossible to trace an output event back to one or more input events.
-- The connection between `source` and `print` is not done through `Connector`'s `connect` method; this bypasses a few sanity checks, such as the verification that input and output types are compatible.
+- The connection between `source` and `print` is not done through `Connector`'s `connect` method; this bypasses a few sanity checks, such as the verification of input and output types compatibility.
-- There is no easy way to start/stop this process on demand, or to ask this chain to process one event at a time.
+- There is no easy way to start/stop this process upon request, or to ask this chain to process one event at a time.
 The control flow of the program must stay in the `while` loop as long as events need to be processed.

 Fortunately, BeepBeep has a processor that can do the equivalent of our manual pull/push loop.
 This processor is appropriately called the [`Pump`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/tmf/Pump.html).
-Using a <!--\index{Pump@\texttt{Pump}} \texttt{Pump}-->`Pump`<!--/i-->, our previous program can be replaced by this one:
+Using a <!--\index{Pump@\texttt{Pump}} \texttt{Pump}-->`Pump`<!--/i-->, the previous program can be replaced by this one:

 ``` java
 QueueSource source = new QueueSource().setEvents(1, 2, 3, 4);